Films for Diverse Communities

 Language: French with English captions

-A film that explores the expectations placed on black women and encourages them to reach out when they need support for their mental health.
+This film explores the expectations placed on black women and encourages them to reach out when they need support for their mental health.

 “The Mental Blanket”